pguillory/cinch/README.md

     }
     exports.fileLength = fileLength;

-The `saveSource` option will cause the transformed source of streamlined modules to be saved with a `.js` extension during the loading process.
-These modules are pure Javascript and can be used without Streamline.
+The `saveSource` option will cause the transformed source of cinched modules to be saved with a `.js` extension during the loading process.
+These modules are pure Javascript and can be used without Cinch.

     /* mymodule.js */
     function fileLength(path, callback) {